Leszczynka/Lotto-Game-Simulator/README.md

 Python version 3.10.2

 ### Setup
-You can run this project by saving the file on your device and run it fromv the command line or copying the code into your IDE and run it or compile it into an executable (.exe) file and run it.
+You can run this project by saving the file on your device and run it from the command line, or copying the code into your IDE and run it, or compile it into an executable (.exe) file and run it.